 Often I like to come back to this part of the design stage over the course a few weeks, which lets the concepts distill, evolve and come to life.
 This gestation period gives me time to think and get perspective on the design.

-- I usually present up to three concepts to review with you; here we can discuss which concepts work best, choose a final design and decide if any tweaks are required.
+Now I present the concept to review with you; here we can discuss the concept in detail, finalise the design and decide if any tweaks are required.

 I will also provide you with all of the logo files for print and web as well as a guide for how to use them.